 National Land Care Programs (NLP) support Indigenous people and organisations to participate in the delivery of Natural Resource Management (NRM).
 NLP produced guidelines on how to participate.

 Land and sea management opportunities within the native title process

 In the native title context, evidence of land and sea resource use and management is important to demonstrate the contemporary exercise of traditional laws and customs and a continuing connection to country.

-Country planning creates opportunities for families to meet and discuss their shared aspirations and identify their goals, priorities and vision for the future.
-This work can provide the information base and understanding required for productive native title settlement negotiations.
-It can also inform the content of indigenous land use agreements with government and other interest holders that set out how native title rights may be exercised on country after a determination.
+Country planning work can also provide the information base and understanding required for productive native title settlement negotiations.
+It can inform the content of ILUAs with government and other interest holders that set out how native title rights may be exercised on country after a determination.

 There are numerous examples around Australia where Aboriginal and Torres Strait Islander people have built on the recognition of their rights under land rights claims and native title claims.
-This recognition has assisted them to establish and build land and sea management arrangements that have enabled them to care for country and culture in more effective and comprehensive ways that provide meaningful livelihoods and significant social and economic benefits for their communities.
+Aboriginal and Torres Strait Islander people have established and built land and sea management arrangements to care for country and culture in more effective and comprehensive ways that provide meaningful livelihoods and significant social and economic benefits for their communities.

 Written by Austin Sweeney, consultant native title lawyer (updated 10.10.2020).

 The Balanggarra Aboriginal Corporation RNTBC administers land on behalf of the Balanggarra People.
 Balanggarra people’s Country is over approximately 26,025 square kilometres of land and sea in the northern Kimberley region of Western Australia.
 Trisha Birch Chairperson of the Balanggarra Aboriginal Corporation speaks about the various programs the rangers and IPA cover.